Skip to Content

 Frequently Asked Questions

-How Long Do I Have to File a Motorcycle Accident Claim in Florida?
+How Long Do I Have To File a Motorcycle Accident Claim in Florida?

 In the state of Florida, the statute of limitations for filing a personal injury claim, including those related to motorcycle accidents, is typically four years from the date of the accident.
 This timeline is critical and underscores the importance of not delaying action following an accident.
 Failure to file within this period generally means losing the right to seek compensation for damages related to the accident.

-What Should I Bring to My Initial Consultation?
+What Should I Bring To My Initial Consultation?

 When you come in for your initial consultation with our legal team, it is helpful to bring any documentation related to the accident.
 This includes police reports, medical records, photos of the accident scene, and information exchanged with other drivers.
 These documents provide a foundation for understanding your case and tailoring our strategy to your specific circumstances.